Stereoscopy: Background

-(All but the first two of the above cues exist in traditional two-dimensional images, such as paintings, photographs, and television.)
+(All but the first three of the above cues exist in traditional two-dimensional images, such as paintings, photographs, and television.)

-Stereoscopy is the production of the impression of depth in a photograph, movie, or other two-dimensional image by the presentation of a slightly different image to each eye, which adds the first of these cues (stereopsis).
+Two-view stereoscopy is the production of the impression of depth in a photograph, movie, or other image by the presentation of a slightly different image to each eye, which adds the first of these cues (stereopsis).
 The two images are then combined in the brain to give the perception of depth.
-Because all points in the image produced by stereoscopy focus at the same plane regardless of their depth in the original scene, the second cue, focus, is not duplicated and therefore the illusion of depth is incomplete.
+Because all points in the image produced by stereoscopy focus at the same plane regardless of their depth in the original scene, the third cue, focus, is not duplicated and therefore the illusion of depth is incomplete.
 There are two main elements of stereoscopy that are unnatural for human vision: (1) the mismatch between convergence and accommodation, caused by the difference between an object's perceived position in front of or behind the display or screen and the real origin of that light; and (2) possible crosstalk between the eyes, caused by imperfect image separation in some methods of stereoscopy.

-Although the term "3D" is ubiquitously used, the presentation of dual 2D images is distinctly different from displaying an image in three full dimensions.
-The most notable difference is that, in the case of "3D" displays, the observer's head and eye movement do not change the information received about the 3-dimensional objects being viewed.
-Holographic displays and volumetric display do not have this limitation.
-Just as it is not possible to recreate a full 3-dimensional sound field with just two stereophonic speakers, it is an overstatement to call dual 2D images "3D".
-The accurate term "stereoscopic" is more cumbersome than the common misnomer "3D", which has been entrenched by many decades of unquestioned misuse.
-Although most stereoscopic displays do not qualify as real 3D display, all real 3D displays are also stereoscopic displays because they meet the lower criteria also.
+Although the term "3D" is ubiquitously used, the presentation of dual 2D images is distinctly different from displaying an image in three full dimensions by using a volumetric display, or recreating a light field.
+The most notable difference is that, in the case of two-view 3D displays, the observer's head and eye movement do not change the information received about the 3-dimensional objects being viewed.
+Volumetric display do not have this limitation.